thehamzza/thehamzza/README.md

 - 👯 I’m looking to collaborate on **ML, AI, CV projects**

-- 👨‍💻 All of my projects are available at [mhamza.site](mhamza.site)
+- 👨‍💻 All of my projects are available at [www.mhamza.site](www.mhamza.site)

 - 📝 I sometimes write articles on [https://medium.com/@the.hamza](https://medium.com/@the.hamza)